Selecting an Oxidizer

 Normal oxidizer maintenance consists of greasing bearings, replacing gasket, fan belts, and filters, which are relatively low cost.
 Catalytic oxidizer systems risk contamination of the catalyst and catalyst replacement can be very expensive.
 Also, regenerative thermal oxidizer and catalytic oxidizer systems risk plugging of their beds with solids, such as paint solids.
 This usually requires a complete replacement of the ceramic media in an RTO, which is expensive; or requires wash down of the media beds, which requires downtime.

-While each of these technologies is proven performers in many industries, due diligence is necessary to ensure that the thermal, regenerative thermal oxidizer or catalytic oxidizer being considered has been proven in your industrial application.
+While each of these technologies are proven performers in many industries, due diligence is necessary to ensure that the thermal, regenerative thermal oxidizer or catalytic oxidizer being considered has been proven in your industrial application.
 A supplier of air pollution control equipment should be able to provide references in industries where their equipment has been proven, or where a specific technology (catalytic oxidizers, thermal oxidizers or regenerative thermal oxidizers) has been performing well for at least one year.

 Know Your Airstream for Optimal Cost Efficiency